Sometimes we are asked, “What do I do? I want to sell General Lines – Property and Casualty Insurance?”

 - We offer a variety of extra study courses designed for you to take after finishing a pre-licensing course to prepare you for the State Exam.
 Here are a few we recommend:

-PE003 – 2-20 and 20-44 Practice Question Generator – This course has over 600 questions based on the latest edition of the Florida General Lines and Adjuster Study Manual.
+PE003 – 2-20 and 20-44 Practice Question Generator – This course has over 600 questions based on the latest Florida General Lines and Adjuster Study Manual edition.
 You may want to use this course to review your knowledge of all sections of the manual or concentrate on just the parts you feel you need to study more.

 Florida 2-20 PASSPREP COURSE (GENERAL LINES/PROPERTY & CASUALTY) (INS020FL) – Another question and answer course divided into 13 areas of Property & Casualty with several quizzes in each area.